Looking to improve the productivity levels at your organization, but not sure where to start?

-Investing in your employees is a good way to get higher productivity, better labour efficiency, and increased engagement.
+Investing in your employees is a good way to get higher productivity, better labor efficiency, and increased engagement.

 Create a positive working environment, encourage feedback, and always set achievable goals — and you’ll see a significant productivity improvement.

-Remember, setting unclear and unattainable goals usually result in low productivity and loss of motivation because it makes employees feel confused and unsure of how to proceed with their work.
+Remember, setting unclear and unattainable goals usually results in low productivity and loss of motivation because it makes employees feel confused and unsure of how to proceed with their work.

-But when you set clear and achievable goals, your employees feel more engaged and incentivized to improve at their job.
+But when you set clear and achievable goals, your employees feel more engaged and incentivized to improve at their jobs.

 B. Employee satisfaction